Using Microsoft PowerPoint is an easy and effective way to present information for

 in organizing data and should avoid being used for decorative purposes.

-How to make an accessible table
+How to make an accessible table (with clip)

 - Create your table and add data to each of the table cells.

 - Highlight the top row of your table.